Hypercubers/hypercubing.xyz/docs/techniques/rkt.md

 ## Debt

-RKT Debt is when the R cell isn't aligned with the rest of the puzzle aftering performing an algorithm or sequence of moves with RKT.
+RKT Debt is when the R cell isn't aligned with the rest of the puzzle after performing an algorithm or sequence of moves with RKT.
 For example: after executing a T perm algorithm with RKT the R cell will be misaligned by 90°.
 RKT Debt always has to be "paid back" at some point during the solve.
 During complicated setup moves for fancy inserts, RKT debt can be used as "ammo".
 That is, undoing the debt in a useful way to help solve the puzzle.
 An easy way for beginners to "avoid" debt is to just do a move on a layer that you don't care about messing up at that point in the solve.
 For example: in a [CFOP](/methods/3x3x3x3/cfop.md) solve during the final F2L-b pair insertion, you could do any U* move that fixes the debt.

 ## Cancels